 In rare cases, cephalexin patients may experience a severe intestinal condition called Clostridium difficile – associated diarrhea due to resistant bacteria.
 This condition may appear while you are taking Keflex or in the weeks and months after you have stopped cephalexin treatment.
 It is important to avoid anti-diarrhea products or narcotic pain medications if you experience the following symptoms, as these products may enhance them: persistent diarrhea, abdominal pain, cramping, and blood or mucus in your stool.
 Contact your doctor as soon as possible if you begin to notice these signs.

 If you or someone you know is suffering from substance use disorder, get help right away.
 The Recovery Village has a variety of resources and will be with you every step of the way on the road to recovery.
-Call our confidential 24-hour hotline at 352-771-2700 to learn more information about The Recovery Village’s rehabilitation programs and resources.
+Call our confidential 24-hour hotline at 844-870-5677 to learn more information about The Recovery Village’s rehabilitation programs and resources.
 Get the help you need today to ensure a brighter tomorrow.

-The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
+The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.